dmd-program/dmd-100/lessons/co-generative_design/pathway.md

 # Pathway design activity

 A **_pathway_** describes a literal or metaphorical route or series of events connecting a current condition to a future condition.
 In biochemistry, metabolic pathways describe sequences of chemical reactions that occur in living organisms.
 In physiology, neural pathways describe chains of cells that carry signals connecting one part of the nervous system to another.
 And in the context of education, a _learning pathway_ describes the sequence and range of knowledge a learner acquires over a duration of time.
-Your learning pathway is not always controllable, and can branch drastically in different directions as your values shift or constraints and opportunities emerge.
-With that said, to start down a pathway, it can be helpful to imagine the end point of a pathway and work backwards.
+Your learning pathway, often referred to as a "trajectory," is not always controllable, and can branch drastically in different directions as your values shift or constraints and opportunities emerge.
+With that said, to start down a pathway, it can be helpful to imagine the end-point of a learning pathway and work backwards to generate a strategy.

 In this activity, you will respond to a series of questions aimed at helping you identify what you want to learn, and what you want to be really good at doing.
-This can breaking into a new career, mastery of a skill or field of inquiry, production of a body of work, or the pursuit of a cause, etc.
+This can breaking into a new career, mastery of a skill or field of inquiry, production of a body of work, or the pursuit of a cause, and more.
+You will then use your answers to write a document detailing your intent and a timeline of important events.

 ## Part 1: Pathway Questionnaire

 The following questions are designed to help you think about what you may want or need related to your learning goals.
-Be very specific.
+Ensure that your answers are very specific.

 For example, if you know that you would need to have an internship to achieve your goal, you would mention a type of internship and some possible companies: "I will need experience from a 3D animation internship at a large studio similar to Pixar or BlueSky."